Atrocious Poets

 SATURDAYS AT THE MALL

-Most Saturdays • 1 to 3 p.m.
+Most Saturdays • 1:00 to 3:00 p.m.

 Atrocious Poets Office • Woodstock Square Mall • 110 S. Johnson St. Woodstock IL

-Saturdays from 1 to 3 we’ll be hanging out at our office in the Woodstock Square Mall.
+On Saturday afternoons, we hang out at our office in the Woodstock Square Mall.
 Drop by to do a writing exercise, check out our vending machine, or just say hi.
 (Schedules change quicker than this website.
 So check our Instagram for updated info.)
 Mall is wheelchair accessible through the east entrance.

 If you require additional accommodation in order to attend any of our events, please let us know 2 weeks ahead of time.
 We will do our best to make sure you can comfortably participate.